jaiarobotics/jaiabot/src/doc/markdown/page111_developing_with_react_context.md

 #### 3. Constant Variables and Enums
 #### 4. Context Instantiation
 The default values of the context are set to `null` because they are set in the context provider function.
-This convention is discussed in the React documentation: (https://react.dev/reference/react/createContext)
+This convention is discussed in the React documentation: (https://react.dev/reference/react/createContext).

 We use two instances of createContext.
 The first is responsible for holding state and the second is responisble for triggering state changes.
-This follows the reccommended structure in the React documentation: (https://react.dev/learn/scaling-up-with-reducer-and-context)
+This follows the reccommended structure in the React documentation: (https://react.dev/learn/scaling-up-with-reducer-and-context).
 ```
 export const GlobalContext = createContext(null)
 export const GlobalDispatchContext = createContext(null)
 ```

 #### 5. Reducer Function
 A reducer function is called by a dispatch function that comes from "using" the dispatch context.
 The only required property of the `action` object is `type` which is a string describing the type of action to dispatch.
-In some cases, you will want to pass data to this function to set state to your desired value.
-If that is the case modify the `Action` interface, so you can pass that data in with the `action` object.
+In some cases, you will want to pass data to the reducer function to set state to your desired value.
+If that is the case, modify the `Action` interface, so you can pass that data in with the `action` object.
 ```
 function globalReducer(state: ContextType, action: Action) {
     let mutableState = {...state}